-- Deadline to decide on Round Robin participation is one hour after beef showmanship judging on Friday night. - 2 Exhibitors, bring clean animals to the ring - 3 The first group of animals are dairy cattle, beef, pig, sheep, meat goat, and horse.
-The second group of animals are llama, dairy goat, miniature horse, dog, poultry, and rabbit. - 4 1st place showman in each species will represent that species in Round Robin. - 5 If the 1st place showman wins more than one species, they may choose which species to represent. - 6 If the 1st place showman represents a different species, or chooses not to participate in Round Robin, the 2nd place showman will become the species representative. - 7 If the 2nd place showman has won another species and chooses to represent as the alternative showman in another species or chooses not to participate in Round Robin, the 3rd place showman will become the species representative. - 8 The 1st place showman of a species must represent that species before taking the alternative position in another species. - 9 If the 1st, 2nd, and 3rd place showmen do not represent the species in Round Robin, the species
+- 1 If you are the Senior Showmanship winner in more than one species, and since participation in Round Robin is optional, the Deadline to declare which species (or if) you will represent in Round Robin is one hour after the conclusion of beef showmanship judging on Friday night. - 2 Exhibitors, bring clean animals to the ring - 3 The first group of animals are dairy cattle, beef, pig, sheep, meat goat, and horse.
+The second group of animals are llama, dairy goat, miniature horse, dog, poultry, and rabbit. - 4 1st place showman in each species will represent that species in Round Robin. - 5 If the 1st place showman wins more than one

-- will be included in Round Robin but will not have a member representing. - 10 In the event that all three placed showmen of a species are representing another species, the superintendents and Round Robin Committee may choose to allow a winner to move to a species they were 2nd or 3rd in. - 11 Past members are encouraged to judge Round Robin.
+- species, they may choose which species to represent. - 6 If the 1st place showman represents a different species, or chooses not to participate in Round Robin, the 2nd place showman will become the species representative. - 7 If the 2nd place showman has won another species and chooses to represent as the alternative showman in another species or chooses not to participate in Round Robin, the 3rd place showman will become the species representative. - The 1st place showman of a species must represent that species before taking the alternative position in another species. - 9 If the 1st, 2nd, and 3rd place showmen do not represent the species in Round Robin, the species will be included in Round Robin but will not have a member representing. - 10 In the event that all three placed showmen of a species are representing another species, the superintendents and Round Robin Committee may choose to allow a winner to move to a species they were 2nd or 3rd in. - 11 Past members are encouraged to judge Round Robin.
 Members must be two years (2nd fair) beyond their active membership before they judge. - 12 Superintendents are responsible for securing judges for their species.
 If possible, Barn Superintendents should not be judges. - 13 Dress appropriately for the species you are representing.
 Note: horse members are not required to wear a hat in Round Robin. - 14 A committee of superintendents and/or key leaders may replace any animal that is unmanageable or not in good health.
 The committee may designate multiple animals to reduce stress in a given species. - 15 Scoring for the competition is based on 13 total points with the judge using 1⁄2 points at their discretion.
 A possible of ten points is given for showmanship and three points is given for knowledge.
 The judges will ask the same questions of each showman to eliminate variance.
 Scores will be collected and tallied at each rotation.
 Rotations last approximately 3 minutes for each animal. - 16 $1^{st} 6^{th}$ place winners will be announced.